olebole/irafdoc/doc/language.flprcache.rst

   file as a subprocess and then runs the task.
 When the task completes the process does not exit, rather it remains connected to the CL as a subprocess, but becomes idle waiting for another command from the CL.
-The set of such idle processes forms what is referred to as the CL <tt>"process cache"</tt>.
+The set of such idle processes forms what is referred to as the CL <span style="font-family: monospace;">"process cache"</span>.
   The purpose of the process cache is to minimize the overhead required to run a task; the first time a task is called response is slow since the process has to be executed, but thereafter response is fast provided the